Things To Do, Places to Eat and Shopping

 Water Sports: There is access to launching a kayak, canoe or paddleboard at various places on our canal bank and in our arm.
 Note: The main canal is owned by Canal and River Trust and you must have a Small Craft Licence obtainable through their website or through British Canoeing.
 The latter is probably easier to get and, if you are already a member, then you should already be covered.

 If you prefer to go further afield, there are major rail stations at Rugby and Leamington Spa with lines to Birmingham and London plus stations in between.
 Leamington Spa also links with Stratford upon Avon.
 Both Rugby and Leamington Spa stations are slightly out of the town centre but there is a regular bus service between Rugby and Leamington Spa that runs past our main entrance.

-There is plenty of choice for local dining including pubs like The Boat Inn Restaurant and Bar just across the Rugby Road from Nelson's Wharf, Kings Head Napton, The Folly Napton, Crown Inn Stockton, Blue Lias Long Itchington, Dun Cow Dunchurch and others in Southam.
+There is plenty of choice for local dining including pubs like The Boat Inn just across the Rugby Road from Nelson's Wharf, Kings Head Napton, The Folly Napton, Crown Inn Stockton, Blue Lias Long Itchington, Dun Cow Dunchurch and others in Southam.
 The nearest takeaway is Rice and Spice Chinese in Stockton with more takeaways in Southam and Dunchurch.

 SHOPPING, (nearest first).